gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 This branch is evolving iteratively rather than through a fixed predetermined file plan.

-Near-term work is likely to continue along three paths:
+Near-term work is likely to continue along four paths:

-- refining the participant/emission update grammar
+- refining participant/emission update grammar
 - improving toy prototype behavior and visualization
+- extending bounded TU / TU+ / cortexLLM disconfirmation tests
-- testing the temporal-unit framing on real movement data
+- testing temporal-unit framing on real movement data

 New files are therefore expected to emerge opportunistically as the architecture clarifies.